ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 This document uses the Augmented BNF defined in {{!RFC5234}} and updated by {{!RFC7405}}.

+The terms  "content", "content negotiation", "resource", and "user agent" in this document are to be interpreted as in {{!SEMANTICS=I-D.ietf-httpbis-semantics}}.

 # Media Type registrations

 This section describes the information required to register